OpenEvalProject/evals/manuscripts/elife-70173/v2/manuscript.md

 Membrane capacitances were determined by analyzing the decays of capacitive currents elicited by short (25 ms) voltage steps (±10 mV) from the holding potential (−70 mV).
 Whole-cell membrane capacitances (Cm) were calculated for each cell by dividing the integrated capacitive transients by the voltage.
 Consistent with the short time in culture and lack of extensive processes, the capacitive transients of recorded cells had single-exponential decay phases.
 Input resistances were calculated from the steady-state currents elicited by the same ±10 mV steps (from the holding potential).
 For each cell, the series resistance was calculated by dividing the time constant of the decay of the capacitive transient (fit by a single exponential) by the Cm.
 Series resistances were routinely compensated ≥80%.
 Voltage errors resulting from the uncompensated series resistance were always ≤4 mV and were not corrected.
 Only data obtained from cells with input resistances >50 MΩ and capacitive transients well described by single exponentials were included in the cumulative data analyses presented.

-## Measurements of INaT, INaR, and INaP
+### Measurements of INaT, INaR, and INaP

 In the standard voltage-clamp studies, involving step depolarizations, peak transient Nav conductances (in each cell at each test potential) were calculated (using Ereversal = +75 mV) from measurements of peak INaT following digital subtraction of the non-inactivating, persistent Nav current component (INaP), measured during the same voltage step.
 These peak transient Nav conductances were then normalized to the maximal peak transient Nav conductance determined in the same cell.
-Mean ± SEM normalized peak transient Nav conductances were then determined, plotted as a function of the test potential, and fitted with a single (Equation 1) Boltzmann function:(1)GNa/GNA,max=1/(1+e[(Vh−Vm)k])
+Mean ± SEM normalized peak transient Nav conductances were then determined, plotted as a function of the test potential, and fitted with a single (Equation 1) Boltzmann function:

+$$
+G_{Na}/G_{NA,max}=1/(1+e[(V_{h}−V_{m})k])
+$$

 where Vh is the membrane potential of half-maximal activation and k is the slope factor.

 To determine the voltage dependence of steady-state inactivation of INaT, a two-step voltage-clamp protocol was used.
 From a holding potential of –70 mV, brief (20 ms) voltage steps to various conditioning voltages, between –120 and –35 mV, were presented prior to depolarizations to 0 mV to evoke INaT.
 Peak INaT amplitudes at 0 mV, evoked from each conditioning potential in each cell, were measured following digital subtraction of INaP, measured during the same voltage step, and subsequently normalized to the peak INaT amplitude evoked (at 0 mV) from the –120 mV conditioning step in the same cell.
-Mean ± SEM normalized peak INaT amplitudes were plotted as a function of the conditioning voltage and fitted with a single (Equation 2) Boltzmann function:(2)INa/INa,max=1/(1+e[(Vh−Vm)/k])
+Mean ± SEM normalized peak INaT amplitudes were plotted as a function of the conditioning voltage and fitted with a single (Equation 2) Boltzmann function:

+$$
+I_{Na}/I_{Na,max}=1/(1+e[(V_{h}−V_{m})/k])
+$$

 where Vh is the membrane potential of half-maximal inactivation and k is the slope factor.